-ARTHIST 114G Understanding Art: From Da Vinci to Warhol
+ARTHIST 114G Understanding Art: From Leonardo to Warhol

 Is seeing learned?
 Can an image be read in the same way as a text?
 Understandng images from different historic periods, from Leonardo da Vinci to Andy Warhol, is central to everyday life.
 Visual literacy is fundamental to all disciplines.
 This course provides students with tools for making sense of various kinds of images and objects: photographs, advertisements, paintings, film, television, monuments, buildings, maps, landscape, digital and internet images.